-2. Each controller supports up to 4 Infiniband (IB) host connections.
+2. Each controller supports up to four host connections.
 You may connect more than four client systems to the controller using switches and you can restrict user access to the LUNs (as described in Section 2.3 "Configuring the Controller" of this guide).

 The Host ports are numbered 1 through 4 as shown in Figure 2-1.
 Connect your host system(s) or switches to these ports.
+For FC-8 models, ensure that the latches on the transceivers are engaged.